-After many journeys of travelling alone, with friends, with family or with colleagues I can categorically conclude that nothing beats travelling alone.
+After several journeys of travelling alone, with friends, family or colleagues I categorically conclude that nothing beats travelling alone.
 It is the only path to genuine adventure and the only way to make a natural connection to a place.
-So here are seven useful tips for travelling solo:
+If you’re considering a solo trip here are seven useful tips to consider:

 When travelling alone create yourself an identity that has nothing to do with your personal life.
-Many people can only exist in social circles of their own design because they are accustomed to comfort zones with no risks attached.
-So it’s difficult for them to understand why anyone would CHOOSE to travel alone.
-Add to the mix “FEMALE solo traveller” and you become an object of envy, intrigue, fascination, admiration and even bravery (I have experienced ALL of this).
+Many people can only exist in social circles of their own design.
+They are accustomed to comfort zones with no risks attached and find it difficult to understand why anyone would choose to travel alone.
+Add to the mix female solo traveller and you become an object of envy, intrigue, fascination, admiration and even bravery (I have experienced all of this).

-Local people who live in a place know a great deal more about it than you, your guide book and your travel agent all put together.
-TALK TO LOCALS.
+Local people who live in a place know a great deal more about it than you, your guide book and travel agent all put together.
+Talk to locals.
 They will offer the best advice, give you insider tips and negotiate a better deal than you ever could.

 This was how I discovered motorcycle taxis in Bangkok over 10 years ago.
-I made friends with a girl who worked in the local beauty shop (we are still friends).
-I mentioned that I would like to watch a Muay Thai fight.
+I made friends with a girl in the local beauty shop (we are still friends) while getting a head massage.
+During our conversation about all things Thai I mentioned that I’d love to watch a Muay Thai fight.
 She sprung in to action and organised a motorcycle taxi (it belonged to her cousin) to race me through rush hour traffic in Bangkok to Lumpinee Boxing Stadium.
-A fight was scheduled to start there in just 40 minutes.
-I got there in time to watch the spectacular traditional Thai ceremony that takes place before a fight.
+A fight was scheduled to start in just 40 minutes.
+My bike taxi got me there in time to watch the spectacular traditional Thai ceremony that precedes a fight.
 The atmosphere in the stadium was electric and it turned out to be one of the most memorable travel moments of my life.
 There was no way that I could have been so spontaneous if I’d been travelling with a companion.

 You must however, exercise good judgement in these situations and not risk your safety.
 This is something you will get better at the more you travel.

 Maps, apps and satellite navigators are great tools for helping us find our way around.
 I regularly use one or all of these.
 However, don’t forget to use your natural instincts.
-I often find myself with absolutely no idea as to where I am.
+I often find myself with absolutely no idea where I am.
 It is not necessary to always know exactly where you are.
 Travellers live for these moments.
-They are pivotal to any story teller.
+They are pivotal to any story-teller.
 This is when (in my experience at least) something remarkable happens.

 I was once lost on the cliffs of Dubrovnik, Croatia and found a tiny opening in a rock with steps leading down to a small beach.
-It turned out that this is where locals went to escape tourists during the summer months.
-There was a tiny make shift bar overlooking the sea, a place to park bikes and a secluded beach which couldn’t be accessed any other way.
+It turned out that this is where locals went to during the summer months.
+There was a make shift bar, a place to park bikes and a secluded beach which couldn’t be accessed any other way.
 The best part of this story?
-The drinks cost a fraction of what they did in my five star hotel.
-And no, you will not find it in a guide book on Dubrovnik.
+Drinks cost a fraction of what they did in my five star hotel.
+And no, it’s not in any guide book on Dubrovnik.

-It’s easy to admire a grand mural, a historic fountain, a majestic waterfall or an iconic sculpture.
-But when I’m travelling on my own, I notice the smaller things – brightly coloured petals strewn all over the pavement in Colombo, children in a class room as I walked past a building in Madrid, a charred kettle on an open fire in the desert in Doha.
-When you don’t have to share your time, accommodate different schedules, visit attractions or search for “bargains” you make a more authentic connection with a place.
+It’s easy to admire a historic fountain, a majestic waterfall or an iconic sculpture.
+But when I’m on my own, I notice smaller things – brightly coloured petals strewn all over the pavement in Colombo, children in a class room as I walk past a building in Madrid, a charred kettle on an open fire in the desert in Doha.
+When you don’t have to share your time, accommodate different schedules, visit attractions or search for souvenirs you make a more authentic connection with a place.
 Give the next place you travel to your wholehearted attention and it will captivate you.

-Experiences such as shopping malls with “indoor skiing”, party places with never ending revelling or theme parks do not cater for solo travellers.
-If you go to these places on your own you will feel isolated because most such “experiences” are geared towards group travel.
-There is also little in the way of authenticity because the ”experience” is contrived and run for profit.
+Experiences such as shopping malls, party places with never ending revelling or theme parks do not cater for solo travellers.
+If you go to these places on your own you will feel isolated because they are geared towards group travel.
+There is also little in the way of authenticity because the experience is contrived and run for profit.
 As a solo traveller, you’re likely to be bored and a great deal out of pocket.

 Begin your journey in places with well established travel communities.
 Many parts of Asia (Vietnam, Cambodia, Laos) and also parts of Europe remain popular and you are likely to meet others on a similar journey.
-I travelled from Monaco down the coast to Cannes, Marseille and all the way down to the border of Italy on a solo trip a few years ago.
-I met hundreds of solo travellers on that trip – a Canadian yoga teacher, a Texan school teacher, a Taiwanese musician and many many interesting travellers.
+I travelled from Monaco down the coast to Cannes, Marseille and all the way to the border of Italy on a solo trip a few years ago.
+I met hundreds of solo travellers on that trip – a Canadian yoga teacher, a Texan school teacher, a Taiwanese musician and many other interesting travellers.
 We ate, socialised and partied together.
 I am still friends with most of them all these years later.
-So even when travelling alone I had the assurance of others around who were doing the same.
+So even though I was alone I had the assurance of others around who were doing the same.